Is Sudan doomed to become 'uninhabitable'?

 This burden is affecting not only the country's food security and sustainable development, but also the homes of many Sudanese families.

-Dust storms -- known locally as "Haboob" have also increased in this region.
-Moving like a gigantic thick wall, it carries sand and dust -- burying homes, increasing evaporation to a region that's already struggling to preserve water supplies, as well as eroding valuable fertile soil.
+Dust storms -- known locally as "Haboob" -- have also increased in this region.
+Moving like a gigantic thick wall, it carries sand and dust -- burying homes, increasing evaporation to a region that's struggling to preserve water supplies, as well as eroding valuable fertile soil.

-Experts say that without quick intervention, parts of the African country -- already one of the most vulnerable in the world -- could become uninhabitable as a result of climate change.
+Experts say that without quick intervention, parts of the African country -- one of the most vulnerable in the world -- could become uninhabitable as a result of climate change.

 Increasing temperature